Shwe Mann: Democracy

 Shwe Mann has argued that democracy must be seen “as a vehicle for progress.”
 In an interview, he stated that “the biggest challenge is changing the [old] mind-set and attitude.
 If people do not understand the essence of democracy, there will be more disadvantages than advantages.”

 He has been praised for reaching out to political activist groups, including the 88 Generation Students Group.
 He has often remarked on the importance of upholding the 2008 Constitution.

 Relationship with opposition leader Aung San Suu Kyi

 Despite their opposite political standpoints, the relationship between Shwe Mann and Aung San Suu Kyi has been defined as “excellent.”
 Others have defined it as “a working relationship, albeit perhaps one of convenience.”
 They have maintained an open stance on a possible future alliance.

 Ethnic politics

-He has referred to the Muslim Bengali minority as a sensitive issue that requires immediate attention.
+He has referred to the Rohingya crisis as a sensitive issue that requires immediate attention.
 However, he has also stressed that the problem has been on-going for at least the last 100 years.
 In his conference at the Carnegie Endowment for International Peace, he pointed out that the ongoing violence in Rakhine State is not only between religious groups, but also between mobs.

 Shwe Mann has assumed a liberal-conservative position on federalism.
 He has claimed he would rather see an evolution of the federal system rather than its revolution.